Skip to main content

 Translations

-Notolog supports multiple languages out of the box, enhancing its accessibility globally.
-Here are the languages currently supported:
+Notolog supports multiple languages out of the box, enhancing its accessibility on a global scale.
+In addition to English, here are the currently supported languages:

 • Chinese (Simplified), Dutch, Finnish, French, Georgian, German, Greek, Hindi, Italian, Japanese, Korean, Latin, Portuguese, Russian, Spanish, Swedish, Turkish